danbivins/dan-port-site/pages/projects/mgov.md

 - Poor UX: presented an overwhelming amount of information and cognitively overwhelmed the user and did not set up users for success with the forms they had to fill out
 - Not performant: was not built with performance, security, and reliability as a priority

-At the core of our design approach, the questions we kept asking were:
+At the core of our design approach, the **big question we returned to was**:
-- How do we prioritize all the features we can build to ensure that we have a strong foundation that we can improve upon in the future?
-AKA, what does our MVP release look like followed by iterative improvements?
-- How do we ensure that we are continuously gathering feedback from those who will use the tool so we can improve over time?
+What can we deliver as an MVP to provide the most improvement in the shortest amount of time?
+Tangentially, what iterations over time can we deliver to continue improving based on user feedback?

 ![Six stages of the design process: Empathize, Define, Ideate, Prototype, Test, Implement.](/static/img/process.png) *Six stages of the design process: Empathize, Define, Ideate, Prototype, Test, Implement.*